carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 > ## Transferring files scenarios
->
-> If you are working on your **local** computer, there is no need to transfer files because you have your files on your local computer.
+> 1. If you are working on your **local** computer, there is no need to transfer files because you have your files on your local computer.
 > In that case, you only need to know the directory you are working in.
-> If you are working on a remote machine such as an AWS instance, you can use the `scp` command.
+> 2. If you are working on a remote machine such as an AWS instance, you can use the `scp` command.
 In that case, it is *always* easier to start the transfer locally. ** If you are typing into a terminal, the terminal should not be logged into your instance.
 It should show your local computer.
 If you are using a transfer program, it needs to be installed on your local machine, not your instance.**
-> If you have access to the R studio interface, you can transfer files between your local and your remote machine.
+> 3. If you have access to the **R studio interface**, you can transfer files between your local and your remote machine.
 {: .callout}

 ### Downloading files with R Studio
 We will follow the next five steps to download files with the R studio interface.

 1. First, we select the file to download from the bottom right panel.
 <a href="{{ page.root }}/fig/02-05-03.png">